Fire Science and Public Safety

 Emergency Services Certificates

 In addition to the Associate of Applied Science, the Emergency Services Training department offers several basic and vocational certificates.
-You’ll gain the knowledge, skills, and abilities you need to be successful in your chosen field by working closely with instructors who are current emergency services practitioners.
+You’ll gain essential knowledge, skills, and abilities for success in your field.
+This is achieved by learning from instructors who are active emergency services practitioners.

 Careers in Emergency Services